Wednesday, 21 June 2023

 One of the remaining caverns where rock was extracted

-The roof of much of the quarry collapsed.
-On the left only one column built to hold up the roof remains.
+The roof of much of the quarry collapsed .
+L:Only one column built to hold up the roof remains.
 R: a large chunk of roof fallen in.

 Inside this tear-sharped cavern the air was cool.
 The acoustics were wonderful.

-Alongside these Greek ruins were Roman ruins - a popular spot it seems.
-We headed over to the Roman amphitheatre which was nearly as impressive nor cleared as much as its Greek neighbour.
+Alongside the Greek ruins were Roman ruins - a popular spot it seems.
+We headed over to the Roman amphitheatre which was not nearly as impressive nor preserved as much as its Greek neighbour.

 At this stage we were almost dropping.
-We had been walking in the sun for a few hours, it was now noon and the temperature had been over 30c all morning.
-We were all hanging out to sit down and have an icy drink but no the guide, a local very knowledgeable man, had other plans for us.
-We piled back on the bus and headed back to Ortigia where he took us for a stroll through the backstreets, passed more ruins and then through the Mercato di Ortigia, a wonderful farmers’ market.
+We had been walking in the sun for a few hours and it was now noon and the temperature had been over 30C all morning.
+We were all hanging out to sit down and have an icy drink but no, our guide, a local very knowledgeable man, had other plans for us.
+We piled back on the bus and headed back to Ortigia where he took us for a stroll through the backstreets, past more ruins and then through the Mercato di Ortigia, a wonderful farmers’ market.

-Ruins punctuate modernity as a stark reminder of our transience.
+Ruins in the midsts of modernity a stark reminder of our transience.

-This once a Greek temple was rebuilt/adapted by the Romans centuries later.
+This was once a Greek temple but was rebuilt/adapted by the Romans centuries later.

 The Romans cut a typical arched window into the wall of the Greek temple